waldirio/rvtools_python/README.md

 password=<password>
 directory=<directory>
 ```
+Note. the directory above is the area where all the `CSV` files will be saved by default.

 You can just update the information on the file to be seamless and generate all reports without ask you the password again or you are able to pass the information all the time as parameter
 ```
 $ rvtools --help